Coreopsis Limerock Series, The Surprising History

 ‘Limerock Ruby’ (USPP#15455, CPBR#1597, PBR#11265-UK, JP16956) features true red, yellow-centered flowers.
 Mature height: 16 inches (41 cm); mature spread: 32 to 36 inches (81 to 91 cm).

-All Limerock Series varieties have long blooming periods, from summer through fall, with nice, dark green foliage as a backdrop to the flower display.
+All Limerock Series varieties have long blooming periods, from summer through fall.
+They also sport nice, dark green foliage as a backdrop to the flower display.

 The National Garden Bureau has named Coreopsis The 2018 Plant of The Year in the perennial category.
 Selection criteria are crops that are easy to grow with many varieties from which to choose.
-Substantial publicity is generated by this organization, which could benefit your sales of these plants.
-Check the NGB website in fall 2017 for more information.
+The NGB generates substantial publicity for up and coming varieties, therefore their recognition could benefit your sales of these plants.
+Check the NGB website for more information.

 The genus name Coreopsis, translates from Greek to “bug-like”.
-The common name, Tickseed, is given since the seed shape and color resemble ticks.
+Similarly, the common name, Tickseed, is given since the seed shape and color resemble ticks.

 - Typically plant 1 liner per 4-, 6-inch (10, 15 cm) or 1 gallon (4 litre) pots.